elugens/hello-javascript/docs/general-javascript-questions/data-types/dates-and-time.md

 ---
 title: Date and Time
 description: JavaScript dates and times are represented by the Date object.
+Date objects represent a single moment in time in a platform-independent format.
 sidebar_position: 11
 sidebar_label: Date and Time
 ---